peta/redis-natives-py/README.md

 	# Our Redis client instance
 	rClient = Redis()

-## Functionality shared by _all_ datatypes ##
+### Functionality shared by _all_ datatypes ###

-All datatypes share the following interface that allows you to perform redis-specific tasks directly on the entity/instance you want:
+All datatypes share the following methods/properties that allow you to perform Redis-specific tasks directly on the entity/instance you want:

 * Getter/setter property called ``key``.
 Changes will be reflected to the store immediately.
 * ``type()`` return the Redis-internal datatype name of the associated value
 * ``move(redisClient/id)`` moves the key into the database currently selected in the given ``Redis`` instance or described by integer ``id``
 * ``rename(newKey, overwrite=True)`` renames the current entity-key to ``newKey`` overwriting an exisiting key with the same name if ``overwrite`` is ``True``
-* Property ``expiration`` yields the remaining time in seconds when the entity was marked as volatile before
+* Property ``expiration`` yields the remaining time in seconds until the entity will be destroyed when it was marked as volatile before
 * ``let_expire(nSecs)`` marks the entity as volatile and determines that it will be automatically destroyed in ``nSecs``
 * ``let_expire_at(timestamp)`` same as line above, but this time it will be destroyed at given time ``timestamp``

-## Primitives ##
+## Primitive ##

-You can work with Primitives exactly as you'd like to with builtin Strings.
-Primitives expose the same interface as String plus a bit more.
+You can work with ``Primitive`` exactly as you'd like to with builtin Strings.
+Primitives expose the same interface as String plus something more.

 	from rn.datatypes import Primitive